aimclub/FEDOT/README.rst

 .. end-badges

-This repository contains the framework for the knowledge-enriched AutoML named FEDOT (Russian: Федот).
+This repository contains Fedot - a framework for automated modeling and machine learning.
+It can build composite models for the different real-world processes in an automated way using an evolutionary approach.

+Composite models - the models with heterogeneous graph-based structure, that can consist of ML models, domain-specific models, equation-based models, statistical, and even other composite models.
+Composite modelling allows obtaining efficient multi-scale solutions for various applied problems.

-It can be used to generate high-quality composite models for the classification, regression, clustering, time series forecasting, and other real-world problems in an automated way.
+Fedot can be used for classification, regression, clustering, time series forecasting, and other similar tasks.
+Also, the derived solutions for other problems (e.g. bayesian generation of synthetic data) can be build using Fedot.Core.

 The project is maintained by the research team of Natural Systems Simulation Lab, which is a part of the National Center for Cognitive Research of ITMO University.